lwheinsberg/dbGaPCheckup/vignettes/dbGaPCheckup_vignette.md

     #> PERCEIVED_CONFLICT         0                   0
     #> PERCEIVED_HEALTH           0                   0

-Above we that there are 0 variabels in our example data set that have a percent missingness \>95%.
+Above we that there are 0 variables in our example data set that have a percent missingness \>95%.
 Navigating through the output, we also see a complete summary of missingness in our data set, with `SAMPLE_ID` having the highest % missingness at 16%.
 Finally we see a histogram plotting